GabrieleBocchi/unitn-mds/README.md

 ---

-This file can be executed alone, and estimates a suitable value as treshold for the similaritty.
+This file can be executed alone, and estimates a suitable value as threshold for the similarity.
 This contains most of the functions developed in other parts of the repo, since the ROC computation needs to perform embedding, attacking and detection operations on a set of images.
 For each image (contained in `img` folder) perform all the processing phases and register the result.
-These can be correct decisons (_true positive_, _true negative_), or bad ones (_false positive_, _false negative_).
+These can be correct decisions (_true positive_, _true negative_), or bad ones (_false positive_, _false negative_).

 The computed data is used to generates the ROC curve.